A comment on Metric vs Metric-Affine Gravity

-The field equations that follow from varying the connection in \re{act1} read \ber -2\na_{a} \Big (\theta \epsilon^{a b a_3 \dots a_{D}} R^{d}{}_{c a_3 a_4} \dots R^{i_n}{}_{i_1 a_{D-1} a_D} \Big) + \na_{c} (\sqrt{|g|} g^{d b}) - \delta^d{}_c \na_{a} (\sqrt{|g|} g^{ab} = 0 \,. \eer{f2} The first term vanishes due to Bianchi identities and the remaining terms may be massaged to give \ber \na_{c} (\sqrt{|g|} g^{d b}) = 0 \,, \eer{f2} which implies that the connection is the Levi-Civita connection.
+The field equations that follow from varying the connection in \re{act1} read \ber -2\na_{a} \Big (\theta \epsilon^{a b a_3 \dots a_{D}} R^{d}{}_{c a_3 a_4} \dots R^{i_n}{}_{i_1 a_{D-1} a_D} \Big) + \na_{c} (\sqrt{|g|} g^{d b}) - \delta^d{}_c \na_{a} (\sqrt{|g|} g^{ab} ) = 0 \,. \eer{f2} The first term vanishes due to Bianchi identities and the remaining terms may be massaged to give \ber \na_{c} (\sqrt{|g|} g^{d b}) = 0 \,, \eer{f2} which implies that the connection is the Levi-Civita connection.
 This means that the action \re{act1} is completely equivalent to its purely metric form where the connection is Levi-Civita from the outset.

 In \cite{Exirifard:2007da} it is argued that the only case when the metric and metric-affine formulations of gravity are equivalent is Lovelock gravity \cite{Lovelock:1971yv}.
 However, gravity amended with a Pontryagin term as described above is not a Lovelock gravity and thus constitutes a counterexample.
+It must be noted though that the discussion in \cite{Exirifard:2007da} is carried out at the level of the equations of motion, whereas the statement in this note is at the level of the action.